 When a young loved one is entrusted to the care of a daycare facility, it is particularly upsetting to learn of an injury to that minor child due to the negligence of the daycare provider.
-Often, in this situation, the child is very young, and typically not yet able to verbalize why they were injured.
+Often, in this situation, the child is very young, and typically not yet able to verbalize how they were injured.
 Thus, these types of claims typically require forensic evidence to support the claim, plus common sense.
 A great example is a case handled successfully by attorney Roger Gelb.
 In this particular case, a very young child, was taken to a day care facility in no apparent distress - not crying and not fussy in any way.
 A few hours after the child was dropped off, the parents were called and asked to pick up the child because the baby was crying uncontrollably.
 Even after rescuing the young child, the crying continued non-stop, prompting the parents to bring the child to the pediatrician.
 The doctor examined the baby and discovered the crying became more intense when the doctor touched one of the baby's legs.
 The pediatrician ordered the child to be taken to the emergency room, where a fractured leg was diagnosed.

+Of course, every case is different so we always recommend contacting an attorney with more specific questions.
 As in all personal injury cases, it's imperative that you call to discuss your case with an experienced attorney to discuss your options.
 D.C., Maryland, and Virginia attorney Roger Gelb and his firm have represented over 10,000 clients and have recovered in excess of $100,000,000.00 (one hundred millions dollars) since its founding in 1954.
 Contact us today for a free consultation.